Reevoc/MACHINE-LEARNING/README.md

 # Machine-Learning
 ###### (NB. all the material is under copyright of the University of Padua even the projects carried out by me so it is not possible to use them)
-Machine Learning Course held in university of Padua 21/22 The repository contains all draft-slides, Homeworks and Laboratory done during the course.
+Machine Learning Course held in university of Padua 21/22 The repository contains all homework, laboratories and Materials done or used during the course.